celestiaorg/docs/nodes/consensus-node.md

 ## Storage and pruning configurations

-### Questions to consider

-1. **Is your consensus node being connected to a celestia-node bridge node?**
-If so, you will need to enable transaction indexing and retain all block data.
-This can be achieved with the following settings in your `config.toml`:

-    ```toml
-    tx-index = "kv"
-    min-retain-blocks = 0
-    ```

-2. **Do you want to query transactions using their hash?** If so, transaction indexing must be turned on.
-Set the `indexer` to `kv` in your `config.toml`:

-    ```toml
-    indexer = "kv"
-    ```

-3. **Do you want to query the historical state?** For example, you might want to know the balance of a Celestia wallet at a given height in the past.
-If so, you should run an archive node with `pruning = "nothing"` in your `app.toml`.
-Note that this configuration is resource-intensive and will require significant storage:

-    ```toml
-    pruning = "nothing"
-    ```

-4. **Do you want to save on storage requirements?** If so, consider using `pruning = "everything"` in your `app.toml` to prune everything.
-If you select `"everything"` or `"default"`, but still want to keep the block data, you can do so by not changing the default value of `min-retain-blocks = 0` in your `app.toml`.
-A value of `0` for `min-retain-blocks` will keep all block data.
-This will prune snapshots of the state, but it will keep block data:

-    ```toml
-    pruning = "everything"
-    min-retain-blocks = 0
-    ```

 Remember, each validator's setup and goals are different, so these questions can help you figure out what configuration is right for you in the next section.